Beniah1/Web-Pusher/Propertys and units to use .md

-# Propertys and units to use
+# property's and units to use

 Here is the code written under each point: